Plan a Field Trip (2013)

 Water and restrooms are available at the Ben Reifel Visitor Center.
 Groups can eat at any picnic area in the park.
 Picnic areas are first-come, first-served, no reservations.
 For information on purchasing a meal in the park, please contact the Cedar Pass Lodge restaurant.
 The Cedar Pass Lodge is open seasonally, from mid-April to mid-October.
 Toilets are located at all picnic areas and the Door/Window parking lot, Fossil Exhibit Trail, and Pinnacles Overlook.
 Please consult the park map for the exact locations of all facilities.

 The Ben Reifel Visitor Center offers exceptional exhibits on geology, paleontology, the prairie ecosystem, and human history.
 These exhibits can be used as teaching tools or to reinforce concepts learned in the classroom.
 A 20-minute introductory film, Land of Stone and Light, is shown in the theater.
 Teachers may choose to purchase the DVD for use in pre-field trip lessons.

-The Saber Site fossil quarry (located outside the Ben Reifel Visitor Center) and Fossil Prep Lab (located inside the Ben Reifel Visitor Center) are open daily from 9 to 4:30 in the summer.
-Paleontologists are on scene excavating and preparing fossils.
+The Fossil Prep Lab (located inside the Ben Reifel Visitor Center) is open daily from 9 to 4:30 in the summer.
+Paleontologists are on scene preparing fossils.
 Park rangers are available to answer questions.
 Recommended group size at any one time is a maximum of 25.
 Please divide large groups and rotate through so that everybody can observe and learn without long wait times.

 White River Visitor Center (Summer)